19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 ## Downtime

+Downtime is time spent by PCs not adventuring.
+They may be traveling on a ship, building a homebase, researching, crafting, or otherwise honing their skills to level up.

 Activities that state they can be done over a month of downtime can be done while leveling up.

 ## Max Level

 By default, 10 is the max level for a PC.
-If you wish to continue beyond that, see High Level Play.
+The GM may create their own rules for higher level play.

 ## NPCs Level